-2.28.3.
-WP3000BHPDVIO CABLE (3000MVP-PPV5+D, PPV9+D, PPMV)
+3.22.3.
+WP3000BHPDVIO CABLE (PPV9+D, PPMV)

-Figure 2-10: WP3000BHPDVIO Breakout Cable
+Figure 3-6: WP3000BHPDVIO Breakout Cable

-The WP3000BHPDVIO breakout cable replaces the 3000BHP-DVIO breakout module.
-This cable provides the user with a breakout solution to display to two separate monitors via DVI from a dual DVI source output of the PPV+D or PPMV/G module.
+The WP3000BHPDVIO break out cable replaces the 3000BHP-DVIO breakout module.
+This cable provides the user with a break-out solution to display 2 separate monitors via DVI from a dual DVI source output of the PPV+D or PPMV/G module.

-2.28.4.
+3.22.4.
 3000BHP-AUX (Included with all PPV and PPMV display card modules)

-The 3000BHP-AUX provides the user with a breakout solution for auxiliary inputs and outputs including GPI/GPO, and the monitoring of audio outputs, LTC inputs, and serial communication lines.
-The interconnection between the BHP and the rear plate are SCSI connectors, with the input to BHP depicted in the "Bottom View" picture below.
+The 3000BHP-AUX provides the user with a breakout solution for auxiliary inputs and outputs including GPI/GPO, monitoring audio outputs, LTC inputs and serial communication lines.
+The interconnection between the BHP and the rear plate are SCSI connectors, with the input to BHP shown in the "Bottom View" picture below.
 One 3000BHP-AUX is used per SCSI cable.
-The functions of the pins for J1 and J2 change depending on whether the 3000BHP-AUX is connected to SCSI connector A or B. Connector J3 is always connected with SCSI Connector A. There is a place on the 3000BHP-AUX silkscreen for you to mark which SCSI connector the panel is connected to.
+The functions of the pins for J1 and J2 change depending on whether the 3000BHP-AUX is connected to SCSI connector A or B. Connector J3 is only connected on the panel connected to SCSI connector A. There is a place on the 3000BHP-AUX silkscreen for you to identify which SCSI connector the panel is connected to.